NLochmiller/pixel_sorter/README.md

 # Pixel Sorter
-A computer generated graphics tool.
+A graphics tool that modifies images by sorting images, leading to an interesting blur like effect.

 ![An example image, a mountain lit by a sunrise or sunset, having been sorted by the pixel sorter](docs/mountain_sorted.png)